Gaurav23p24/Assignment2-Document-Similarity-usingg-MapReduce/README.md

 ```
 ### My Observations:

-• The 3-node cluster consistently outperformed the 1-node cluster across all datasets.
 • Performance gain was minimal for the small dataset but significant for medium and large datasets.
-• The parallel execution of map and reduce tasks distributed the load efficiently.
-• Using "hdfs dfs -put -f" ensured smooth overwriting of input datasets between test runs.
-• Clearing old HDFS output directories before re-runs prevented job failures due to existing paths.
+The parallel execution of map and reduce tasks distributed the load efficiently.
+Using "hdfs dfs -put -f" ensured smooth overwriting of input datasets between test runs.
+Clearing old HDFS output directories before re-runs prevented job failures due to existing paths.

 ---